 RAK Petroleum plc holds 44.94 percent of DNO ASA through a subsidiary.

-DNO is a Norwegian oil and gas operator focused on the Middle East and North Sea regions.
-Founded in 1971 and listed on the Oslo Børs, DNO holds stakes in onshore and offshore licences at various stages of exploration, development and production in the Kurdistan region of Iraq (“Kurdistan”), Norway, the United Kingdom, Ireland, the Netherlands and Yemen.
+DNO is a Norwegian oil and gas operator focused on the Middle East and the North Sea.
+Founded in 1971 and listed on the Oslo Stock Exchange, DNO holds stakes in onshore and offshore licences at various stages of exploration, development and production in the Kurdistan region of Iraq (“Kurdistan”), Norway, the United Kingdom (“UK”), the Netherlands and Yemen.

 RAK Petroleum plc’s Executive Chairman, Bijan Mossavar-Rahmani, is also Executive Chairman of the Board of Directors of DNO ASA.

 09.13.2022DNO Extraordinary General Meeting Approves Share Capital Increase

 08.26.2022DNO Finds Oil at Ofelia

 08.22.2022DNO Enters Transaction Agreement to Acquire Assets in West Africa; Issues Call for Extraordinary General Meeting of Shareholders